 What are the tax implications if someone is employed under an employee-shareholder agreement?

-If an individual is employed under an employee-shareholder agreement, he or she agrees to give up certain employment rights in return for shares in the employer's company, which can carry certain tax advantages.
+If an individual is employed under an employee-shareholder agreement, they agree to give up certain employment rights in return for shares in the employer's company, which can carry certain tax advantages.

 However, on 23 November 2016, in the Autumn Statement, the Chancellor of the Exchequer announced that the income tax reliefs and capital gains tax exemption will not be available on any shares acquired in consideration of an employee-shareholder agreement entered into on or after 1 December 2016.